 Select Composite With BPEL from the Composite Template list, and then click Finish.
-You have created a new application, and an SOA project.
-This automatically creates an SOA composite.
+You have created a new application, and a SOA project.
+This automatically creates a SOA Composite application

-7. Enter an appropriate name for the BEPL process in the Name field.
+7. Enter an appropriate name for the BPEL process in the Name field.
 For example, InsertShipNotice.